National Cemetery Administration

 Floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave.
 Please limit your gravesite arrangements to one arrangement for cremation sites and two arrangements for casketed sites.

-January – December: Fresh cut flowers may be placed on graves throughout the year.
-Faded and unsightly floral items are removed daily from graves.
-During the growing season, all floral items will be removed from graves weekly for mowing and trimming purposes.
-Temporary flower containers are available.
+Fresh cut flowers may be placed on gravesites throughout the year.
+They will be removed as soon as they become unsightly.
+Faded and unsightly floral items are removed daily from gravesites.
+Temporary floral containers are available for use.

-December 1 – January 20: Christmas wreaths and grave blankets are permitted only during this time and may not be larger than two feet by three feet.
+Christmas wreaths and grave blankets are permitted only during this time and may not be larger than two (2) ft. by three (3) ft.

-Potted plants will only be permitted on graves 10 days before through 10 days after Easter and Memorial Day.
+Potted plants will only be permitted on gravesites 10 days before and l0 days after Easter, Memorial Day, and Christmas.

 Plantings are not permitted at any time.

-Floral items and other types of decorations will not be secured or adhered to headstones, markers or niche covers.
+Floral items and other types of decorations may not be secured or adhered to headstones, markers or niche covers at any time or they will be removed.

-Statues, vigil lights, fencing or border, breakable objects of any nature, alcoholic beverages, items of high value (personal or monetary), any adornment considered offensive, photographs and similar commemorative items are not permitted on graves.
+Statues, vigil lights, shepherd’s hooks, breakable objects of any nature, and similar commemorative items are not permitted on gravesites at any time.

-Flowers may be placed directly on the ground or in a temporary flower container in front of the Columbarium.
+Flowers may be placed directly on the ground or in a temporary floral container in front of the Columbarium or gravesite.

 These regulations may be changed or updated without prior notification.